Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Background

 \subsection{Related Work}

-The literature on preprocessing methods for decoding has primarily focused on the surface code.
-Representative examples include the Promatch~\cite{alavisamani2024promatchextendingreachrealtime}, which proposes a real-time adaptive predecoder to reduce syndrome density, and the work by Smith \textit{et al.}~\cite{Smith_2023}, which presents a local predecoder to substantially reduce the bandwidth and latency of a global decoder by making greedy corrections.
+The literature on preprocessing methods for decoding has primarily focused on surface codes.
+Representative examples include Promatch~\cite{10.1145/3620666.3651339}, which proposes a real-time adaptive predecoder to reduce syndrome density, and the work by Smith \textit{et al.}~\cite{Smith_2023}, which presents a local predecoder that substantially reduces the bandwidth and latency of a global decoder by performing greedy corrections.
+Pinball~\cite{pinball} further proposes a preprocessing approach for surface codes under circuit-level noise.
 Another example is the work by Chamberland \textit{et al.}~\cite{Chamberland_2023}, which uses local neural network decoders to reduce syndrome density before a global decoder is applied.
-All of them demonstrate that carefully designed local preprocessing can substantially reduce the decoding latency of surface codes.
+These works demonstrate that carefully designed local preprocessing can significantly reduce the decoding latency of surface codes.

-The research on QLDPC codes has explored multiple directions to reduce decoding latency.
-One line of work focuses on replacing BP-OSD~\cite{Panteleev_2021} with alternative decoding methods, such as machine learning-based approaches, including transformer-based neural networks~\cite{blue2025machinelearningdecodingcircuitlevel}, graph neural networks~\cite{ninkovic2024decodingquantumldpccodes, maan2024machinelearningmessagepassingscalable}, and neural belief propagation~\cite{PhysRevLett.122.200501}.
-Another direction exploits parallelization techniques to reduce runtime, including GPU-accelerated implementations like CUDA-QX~\cite{cudaqx}, a fully parallelizable belief propagation decoder~\cite{wang2025fullyparallelizedbpdecoding} and Localized Statistics Decoding (BP+LSD)~\cite{hillmann2024localizedstatisticsdecodingparallel}.
+The research on QLDPC decoding has explored multiple directions to reduce decoding latency.
+One line of work replaces BP-OSD~\cite{Panteleev_2021} with alternative decoding methods, particularly machine learning–based approaches.
+Examples include transformer-based neural decoders~\cite{blue2025machinelearningdecodingcircuitlevel}, graph neural network decoders~\cite{ninkovic2024decodingquantumldpccodes, maan2024machinelearningmessagepassingscalable}, and neural belief propagation~\cite{PhysRevLett.122.200501}.
+Another direction exploits hardware acceleration and parallelization to improve runtime efficiency.
+Representative examples include GPU-accelerated implementations such as CUDA-QX~\cite{cudaqx}, fully parallelizable belief propagation decoders~\cite{wang2025fullyparallelizedbpdecoding}, and hardware-aware decoding frameworks such as Vegapunk~\cite{10.1145/3725843.3756084}, which introduces an online hierarchical decoding algorithm and sparse accelerator design.